Meeting Lifestyle Bloggers – Digital Nomads Paving the Way

 Unfortunately a lot of times the people stop using the new freely given product and revert to their traditional way of doing things.

-There are many reasons for this, but a main one is because the people weren’t given ownership in the new process.
+There are many reasons for this, but the main one is because the people weren’t given ownership in the new process.

 They were just given a “hand out” rather than the hand up.